websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 Go to `https://console.liferay.cloud/projects/<project-name>-dev/services` to see the status of your services.

 When the `webserver` service is ready to use, navigate to it, and then click on the link on the word "webserver" near the top of the page.
-This will take you to your running Liferay DXP instance through the web server.
+This takes you to your running Liferay DXP instance through the web server.

 ![Link from the webserver Service](./walking-through-the-deployment-life-cycle/images/07.png)